thesingleboard/modebot/README.md

 <img src="./pics/pic4.png">

 At this point you should see your game list.
-If you add new games to the MODEbot, simply press reset and they will appear in the games list.
+If you add new games to the MODEbot, simply press sw2 on the MODE, and reenter the MODE menu, the newly uploaded games will appear in the list.